cosmosdarwin/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 ## Base requirements

-Systems, components, devices, and drivers must be **Windows Server 2016 Certified** per the [Windows Server Catalog](https://www.windowsservercatalog.com).
+Systems, components, devices, and drivers must be certified for Windows Server per the [Windows Server Catalog](https://www.windowsservercatalog.com).
+To deploy Storage Spaces Direct with Windows Server 2016, systems, components, devices, and drivers must be **Windows Server 2016 Certified**; for Windows Server 2019, they must be **Windows Server 2019 Certified**.

 In addition, we recommend that servers, drives, host bus adapters, and network adapters have the **Software-Defined Data Center (SDDC) Standard** and/or **Software-Defined Data Center (SDDC) Premium** additional qualifications (AQs), as pictured below.
-There are over 1,000 components with the SDDC AQs.
+There are over 1,700 components with the SDDC AQs for Windows Server 2016, and the catalog is growing quickly for Windows Server 2019.

 ![screenshot of the Windows Server catalog showing the SDDC AQs](media/hardware-requirements/sddc-aqs.png)